Last Modified: August 10, 2023

 Hot List Responses

 Responding to a stolen bicycle hot list item or a bicycle sighting may publicly display your response, including any personally-identifying information that you include.
-We will otherwise not disclose your identity unless you explicitly grant permission to share your email or phone number with the original hot list item or bicycle sighting poster.
+We will otherwise not disclose your identity unless you explicitly grant permission to share your email or phone number with the original hot list item or bicycle sighting poster or if we suspect the posting is fraudulent.

 Duplicate Serial Number process

 If a user enters a bicycle with a make and serial number that has been entered previously by a different user:

 We may contact the original serial number holder [via email] that a bicycle with the same make and serial number has been registered.

 We will not alert the newly registering user.

 The original serial number holder can then confirm that the bicycle was stolen or inform us that the bicycle was sold.
 In response, we can recommend that the original serial number holder contact law enforcement authorities or transfer the bicycle registration to the new owner.
-If law enforcement authorities direct or request us to disclose information about a bicycle, we will fully cooperate with law enforcement authorities.
+If law enforcement authorities direct or request us to disclose information about a bicycle, including the owner information, we will fully cooperate with law enforcement authorities.

 Project 529, Inc